AraBlocks/ara-identity-server/README.md

 - `mnemonic`: 'word some thing else ...'
 - `ddo` : '{"@context": "",....}'

-> **Important**: Store the mnemonic in a safe, analog place; it is the only recovery mechanism for the Ara ID.
+> **Important**: Store the mnemonic in a safe, analog place; it is the only recovery mechanism for an Ara ID.
-> **Important**: Not sure if the above is true in this situation, maybe just the passphrase is necessary.

 ```
 $ curl -H 'authentication: <authenticationKey>' \